yandex-cloud/docs/en/application-load-balancer/tools/k8s-ingress-controller/security-groups.md

 {% if product == "cloud-il" %}

-Security group IDs are specified in:

-* The `Ingress` resource: In the `ingress.alb.yc.io/security-groups` annotation.
-If you create a load balancer for several `Ingress` resources, it is assigned all the security groups specified for these `Ingress` resources.
-* The `Gateway` resource: In the `gateway.alb.yc.io/security-groups` annotation.

-{% endif %}

-{% if product == "cloud-il" %}

-Security group IDs are specified in the `ingress.alb.yc.io/security-groups` annotation.
+Load balancer security group IDs are specified in the `ingress.alb.yc.io/security-groups` annotation of the `Ingress` resource.
 If you create a load balancer for several `Ingress` resources, it is assigned all the security groups specified for these `Ingress` resources.

 {% endif %}